Realizable Learning is All You Need: Four Modification Archetypes

 It is left to argue that our assumptions above hold with high probability.
 First, note that by a Chernoff bound, the probability that $\eta' \geq \eta+\Delta/4$ on a set of $M$ samples is at most $e^{-c\left(\frac{\Delta}{\eta}\right)^2M}$ for some $c>0$, so this occurs with high probability as long as $M \geq \Omega(\log(1/\delta)\eta^2/\Delta^2 )$.
 Similarly, the empirical error of every hypothesis in $C(S_U)$ on the remaining clean samples will be within $\Delta/4$ of its true error as long as $M \geq \Omega(\log(|C(S_U)|/\delta)\eta^2/\Delta^2)$.

 It is then left to show that $C(S_U)$ contains a hypothesis of error at most $OPT+\Delta/4$.
 To show this, it is enough to ensure that we run \textsc{LearningToCover} over a clean subsample of size at least $n(\Delta/4, \delta/4)$ with high probability.
 If we draw $|S_U|=O\left(\frac{n(\Delta/4,\delta/4)}{1-\eta'}+\log(1/\delta)\frac{\eta^2}{\Delta^2}\right)$ unlabeled samples, a similar Chernoff bound to the above promises that at most an $\eta'$ fraction are corrupted with high probability, and therefore that at least $n(\Delta/4,\delta/4)$ remain un-corrupted.
 Running \textsc{LearningToCover} over all subsets of size $(1-\eta')|S_u|$ then gives the desired result.
-The sample complexity bound follows from choosing $M$ large enough to satisfy the above conditions along with the fact that $|C(S_U)| \leq {n \choose (1-\eta')n}\Pi_H(n)$. \end{proof} It's worth noting that the error tolerance of \Cref{thm:malicious} is tight.
-In their original introduction of malicious noise, Kearns and Li \cite{kearns1993learning} proved that for most non-trivial concept classes, no PAC-learner can be tolerate $\frac{\varepsilon}{1+\varepsilon}$ malicious noise. \Cref{thm:malicious} also extends to other scenarios we've seen so far such as arbitrary loss over finite label classes and approximate pseudometrics.
-The proof remains mostly the same, though the optimal error tolerance may differ.
+The sample complexity bound follows from choosing $M$ large enough to satisfy the above conditions along with the fact that $|C(S_U)| \leq {n \choose (1-\eta')n}\Pi_H(n)$. \end{proof} A few remarks are in order.
+First, the error tolerance of \Cref{thm:malicious} is tight.
+In their original introduction of malicious noise, Kearns and Li \cite{kearns1993learning} proved that for most non-trivial concept classes, no PAC-learner can be tolerate $\frac{\varepsilon}{1+\varepsilon}$ malicious noise.
+Second, we note that Kearns and Li also give a reduction procedure from a base learner which achieves better dependence on $\Delta$ above, however it allows the learner to query specifically for positive or negative examples which is a stronger setup than our model.
+Finally, we note in the case of finite VC, the above is off from known (randomized) bounds by a factor of roughly $\Delta^2$ \cite{cesa1999sample}.
+On the other hand, \Cref{thm:malicious} has the advantage of extending far beyond the VC setting, including to the general loss models discussed in \Cref{sec:infinite}.
+The proof remains mostly the same (with optimal error tolerance differing slightly), and is omitted.